-This article explains the tax laws in Macao, you have to know about taxation for a which is the most common company structure in Macao.
+If you want to incorporate in Macao, this article explains the tax laws for a LLC, which is the most common company structure in Macao.

-The above is not tax or legal advice for your company's circumstances.
-We are able to to refer you to a tax advisorin Macao who can properly advise you.
+The above is not tax or legal advice for your company circumstances.
+We are able to refer you to a tax advisor in Macao who can properly advise you.
 Contact us today.
 Click incorporate now if you are in a hurry, or press the free consultation button above.

 It takes approximately - hours to file and prepare documents for a Macao Civil Law (Portuguese).

-Owners of a company in Macao are allowed to carry back a loss and may be allowed to carry forward a loss for 100 years.
+Owners of a company in Macao are not allowed to carry back a loss and may be allowed to carry forward a loss for 3 years.

 The vat rate in Macao is 0% which ranks 1 in the world.